ThomasVitale/llm-apps-java-spring-ai/01-chat-models/chat-models-multiple-providers/README.md

 ## Calling the application

+> [!NOTE]
+> These examples use the [httpie](https://httpie.io) CLI to send HTTP requests.

-You can now call the application that will use either OpenAI or Mistral AI to generate text based on a default prompt.
+Call the application that will use a chat model to answer your question.
-This example uses [httpie](https://httpie.io) to send HTTP requests.

 Using OpenAI: